 Actively monitoring a network service is very strait forward.
 At a lower level, the same approach can be used to check if a network node is reachable.
-Because currently every network node uses IPv4 or IPv6, and ICMP is implemented together, the monitoring system can send an ICMP echo request to it and check if a reply is received.
+Because currently every network node uses IPv4 or IPv6, and ICMP is implemented together, the monitoring system can send an ICMP echo request to it, and check if a reply is received within some time (ping test).